henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 ### 5. Merge and Integrate Changes

 There are many different processes that you could follow it integrate your changes with the master branch.
-However, I shall describe to you what I consider to be best practice when it comes to working in a collaborative environment.
+However, I shall describe to you what I consider to be the best practice when it comes to working in a collaborative environment.
 I shall outline the steps below, before walking through them.

 1. Pull the most recent version of the master to your local computer
 2. Merge the master into your branch - best practice!
 3. Push your branch to GitHub
 4. Set up a pull-request - allows for peer review

-Firstly, to pull the most recent version of master branch you must ensure you are on the master branch, and then execute the *pull* command.
+Firstly, to pull the most recent version of the master branch you must ensure you are on the master branch.
+Then execute the *pull* command.

     git checkout master
     git pull

-If others have made changes to the master whilst you have been building your new feature, this will update local version of the master to what everyone else has, mirroring what is on GitHub.
+If team members have made changes to the master branch whilst you have been building your new feature, this will update the local version of the master to what everyone else has, mirroring what is on GitHub.

 Next, you need to merge the most up-to-date version of the master branch into your new feature.
 To do this, ensure that you are on your branch and execute the *merge* command.
 You will need to select the branch you wish to merge in.

     git checkout henry-bug-fix
     git merge master

-*Note that merging the master into your branch is the best practice, since this will only alter your branch and not the master.
+*Note that merging the master into your branch is the best practice since this will only alter your branch and not the master.
 Therefore, if the merge introduces a bug, it will only affect your branch and not the master.*

 Your command line will either tell you that the merge has been automatically completed successfully, or that there have been some conflicts.
 If the merge tells you that you have a conflict, you will need to amend the conflicting file(s).
 You can amend them by opening them up in your code editor.